CintaMaryPhilip/Personal-Portfolio/README.md

 # Personal Portfolio

-A responsive personal portfolio website created using HTML and CSS.
+A personal portfolio website created using HTML and CSS.

 ## 💡 Features
-- Clean, responsive layout
+- Clean layout
 - Sections: About, Skills, Projects, Contact

 ## 🛠️ Built With